G3rarrd/All-Video-Downloader/README.md

 - FFmpeg - for video post-processing

 ## Quick Start
-> [!Note] Ensure you are in the same directory as the AllVideoDownloader class when creating and running this python file.
+> [!NOTE] Ensure you are in the same directory as the AllVideoDownloader class when creating and running this python file.

 ``` python
 from all_video_downloader import AllVideoDownloader